TheNitpickyCloud/Code-Jam-Project/README.md

+# HOW TO INSTALL/USE
+1. download the repository as a zip and extract it somewhere
+2. navigate to the extracted folder and go to CodeJamProject --> Builds and double click on Blobby.exe

 # DESCRIPTION

 You're a failed experiment, stuck in the deep depths of an abandoned lab.
 Your main goal at the moment is try to escape.
 Wait, did that screen just turn on?!